Catherine Pugh: Healthy Holly scandal

 Catherine Pugh holds a Healthy Holly book.

-In 2019, Pugh was involved in a scheme in which several organizations purchased large quantities of her children books in exchange for contracts with the city.
+In 2019, Pugh was involved in a scheme in which several organizations purchased large quantities of her children's books in exchange for contracts with the city.
 In March 2019, Pugh agreed to accept $500,000 from the University of Maryland Medical System while serving as a trustee to purchase her Healthy Holly self-published books to donate to Baltimore schoolchildren.
 This no-bid payment was controversial because the years of payments coincided with her tenure as head of a health committee in the Maryland State Senate and as mayor of Baltimore.
 She did not disclose the payments or recuse herself from votes and decisions involving the medical system.
 Maryland legislative leaders pledged to reform the medical center's practice of giving large contracts to trustees due to the conflict it poses to their decision-making, which includes approving a $4 million salary to the institution's CEO.
 Pugh received $500,000 from the University of Maryland Medical System (UMMS) for 100,000 copies of her books.
 However, the firm printing the publication confirmed it had printed only 60,000 copies.

 Pugh initially said that the payments from the University of Maryland Medical System were her only book sales, but on April 1, 2019, the Baltimore Sun reported that Kaiser Permanente paid more than $100,000 for copies of the book, and a nonprofit called Associated Black Charities paid Pugh's organization nearly $80,000 for copies of the book.
 Both organizations do business with the city of Baltimore.
 Associated Black Charities in turn resold some of its copies to other organizations, including CareFirst BlueCross BlueShield, another Baltimore insurer.